bigeasy/strata/diary.md

 # Strata Design Diary

+ * It is worth nothing that we split a page into however many pages, we don't recursively split, we could have, it would have been much easier, but we didn't, so here we are.
+However, we don't merge however many pages at once, mercifully, and I don't believe we're going to merge however many pages at once any time soon.
+ * Need to be able to say that you can do big table with strata, so that means that you set `leafSize` to a finite size and `branchSize` to size that is never going to be reached; `Number.MAX_VALUE`.
  * Should `merger` accept a `left` and `right` argument?
  * Why is `designate` not defined in terms of itself?
  * Should `uncacheKey` or `uncacheRecord` be called automatically by `splice`?